scala/docs.scala-lang/tutorials/tour/basics.md

 Methods look and behave very similar to functions, but there are a few key differences between them.

-Methods are defined like below with the `def` keyword followed by its name, a list of parameter groups, return type, and an expression.
+Methods are defined with the `def` keyword.  `def` is followed by a name, parameter lists, a return type, and a body.

 ```
 def add(x: Int, y: Int): Int = x + y